-Title 1.
+- Title 1.
 Housing Capacity.
 The Regional Framework Plan calls for a compact urban form and a "fair-share" approach to meeting regional housing needs.
-It is the purpose of Title 1 to accomplish these policies by requiring each city and county to maintain or increase its housing capacity, especially in centers, corridors, main streets, and station communities, except as provided in section 3.07.120.

-18. Finding: This element of the regional plan limits down-zoning in 2040 places - specifically Regional Centers, Town Centers, Corridors, Station Communities, and Main Streets.
-For purposes of this title, Metro measures "minimum zoned capacity."
-The title is clear that individual parcels may be down-zoned, provided the impact on the citywide minimum zoned capacity is negligible.
+It is the purpose of Title 1 to accomplish these policies by requiring each city and county to maintain or increase its housing capacity, especially in centers, corridors, main streets, and station communities, except as provided in section 3.07.120. - 18.
+Finding: This element of the regional plan limits down-zoning in 2040 places specifically Regional Centers, Town Centers, Corridors, Station Communities, and Main Streets.
+The 82nd Avenue Study map amendments do not include down-zoning; therefore these requirements do not apply to this decision.